yessiest/SuppaBot/README.md

 # DEPRECATED

 This bot is no longer maintained, probably never will be.
-It's successor is https://github.com/512mb-org/512mb.org-bot - the official bot of the 512mb.org server
+Its successor is https://github.com/512mb-org/512mb.org-bot - the official bot of the 512mb.org server

 # Suppa Bot